EDP Headquarters in Portugal by Aires Mateus: Vertical Geometry

 Side-bar-footer-forum

-Simple design is easy to embrace and accept at first sight.
-Basic geometry on a building facade looks familiar and resembles many other shapes that we encounter daily.
-For example, parallel vertical lines on the EDP (Energias de Portugal) Headquarters in Lisbon, Portugal by Aires Mateus.
-This facade makes an easy first impression.
-When approaching the headquarters, the erect lines seem to extend upwards beyond human reach, toward the sky.
-They make a bold, strong and stable statement.
+The straightforward design is immediately approachable and easy to accept.
+The use of basic geometric patterns on a building facade feels familiar as it mirrors numerous shapes we encounter daily.
+This can be seen, for instance, in the parallel vertical lines on the building of the EDP (Energias de Portugal) Headquarters in Lisbon, Portugal, designed by Aires Mateus.
+They create an unassuming initial impact.
+As one approaches the headquarters, the tall erect lines appear to rise majestically, stretching beyond human reach up into the sky.
+They emanate a bold, firm, and stable assertion.

 What began as solar protection for the glazed areas became a replicated pattern that unified the design.
 According to the architects, the pattern 'resolves' the whole building.
 Here is where the glitch comes in.
 While this repetition may be a unifying factor, the word monotony is inevitable in the description of this building's facade.
 Critics often see simplicity as a slack in design.
 What most do not understand is that the building’s image came from the research of a system of lights and shadows.